 Cityprom also acts as a lobby voice, advocating for business issues on behalf of our members; at times this may include local Council policies.
-We enjoy a strong working relationship with Launceston City Council and regularly act as a conduit between the business community and Council to communicate important information on issues such as such as smoking bans, on-street dining policies and Anti-social behaviour
+We enjoy a strong working relationship with City of Launceston and regularly act as a conduit between the business community and Council to communicate important information on issues such as such as smoking bans, on-street dining policies and anti-social behaviour.

-Cityprom also plays an important role in assisting members by offering business development opportunities which include workshops and forums specifically designed to meet business and market demands.
+In addition to supporting activations in the City and advocating on behalf of our members, Cityprom also plays an important role in assisting members by offering business development opportunities which include workshops and forums specifically designed to meet business and market demands including:

 - Networking events